viniciusfratin/neide/README.md

 # neide
 Home garden sprinkler system.

+## General prerequisites:
+Make sure you have bash installed.
+This project was tested using bash version 4.4.23, but it should work with older versions too, as the scripts commands are very simple.

+Although it is surely possible to build and run everything without Docker, it is **highly recommended** to install and use it, as you will not have to worry about setting up the development environments.

 ## If you are using Docker:
 ### Setup
 Make sure you have Docker installed.

-In order to create the Docker images after cloning this repository, run
+Make sure that the working directory is the intended one by running

 > cd neide/
->
-> docker build --tag viniciusfratin/neide_test:v0.1 --target neide_test --file ./docker/Dockerfile .
->
-> docker build --tag viniciusfratin/neide_run_main:v0.1 --target neide_run_main --file ./docker/Dockerfile .

-The built code will be inside both images.

-**Note**: This command needs not to be executed again, unless there is some change to the code.

 ### Tests
-In order to execute the tests, run
+In order to execute the tests, run the following in bash:

-> docker run --name neide_test --rm --tty viniciusfratin/neide_test:v0.1

-In case you make a change to the code, refer to the **Note** in the previous section.
+> ./scripts/run_tests_host.sh

 ### Run sample
-In order to run a sample for the system with mocked external data, run
+In order to run a sample for the system with mocked external data, run the following in bash:

-> docker run --name neide_run_main --rm --tty viniciusfratin/neide_run_main:v0.1

-In case you make a change to the code, refer to the **Note** in the previous section.
+> ./scripts/run_main_host.sh

+### Build files for target hardware
+In order to get the target hardware files (current only supporting the Atmel ATmega328P microcontroller), run the following in bash:

+> ./scripts/copy_target_files_from_container.sh

+The files will be in a newly created "target_files" folder.

 ## If you are not using Docker:
 ### Setup